TallenPeli/Burzowy/README.md

    This will create an optimized production build in the `build` folder.

 3. You can serve the built application using a static file server, or you can integrate it into your Express server by serving the `build` directory.

-### Deploying the Application

-To deploy your application, you can use various hosting services like Heroku, Vercel, or DigitalOcean.
-Here’s a general approach:

-1. Make sure your Express server serves the built React app from the `build` folder.
-2. Set up a production environment on your chosen hosting service.
-3. Push your code to the hosting service and follow their deployment instructions.

 ## Usage